madebyraygun/craft-responsive-images/README.md

 <img src="{{ image.src }}" srcset="{{ image.srcset }}" sizes="100vw">
 ```

+You can pass a width to `{{ img.src(640) }}` to change what size will be used as the fallback `src`.
+This might come in handy if you want to support IE11 and below without serving them blurry images.

 There is also a filter for HTML strings & Redactor fields:

 ```twig